OsmoTagger/OsmoTagger/README.md

 ## Discussion and help

-* You can ask all questions and suggestions in the OpenStreetEditor [telegram chat](https://t.me/OpenStreetEditor_chat).
+* You can ask all questions and suggestions in the OsmoTagger [telegram chat](https://t.me/OsmoTagger_chat).
-* You can follow the news in the [telegram channel](https://t.me/OpenStreetEditor).
+* You can follow the news in the [telegram channel](https://t.me/OsmoTagger).